Create REST API to perform CRUD Operations using FastAPI and MySQL

 return Response(data, 200, "Products retrieved successfully.", False)

-Create endpoints/user.py file for user API endpoints.
-We are not saving user data to database in this example:
+35. Create a file named user_service.py in the src/endpoints directory for user API endpoints.
+We are not saving user data in the database in this example:

 # APIRouter creates path operations for product module